-This Code of Practice is principally intended for companies whose shares are listed on regulated markets in Norway, i.e. at the current time Oslo Børs and Oslo Axess.
+This Code of Practice is principally intended for companies that are required by the Norwegian Accounting Act to provide a report on their policies and practices for corporate governance.
+This mainly relates to companies whose shares are listed on regulated markets in Norway, i.e. at the current time Oslo Børs and Oslo Axess.
 The Code also applies to savings banks with listed equity certificates to the extent that it is appropriate.